pokt-network/pocket-network-protocol/utility/README.md

-  GetStakeAmount() BigInt         # The amount of POKT in escrow (i.e. a security deposit) GetServiceURL() ServiceURL      # The API endpoint where the Web3 service is provided GetRelayChains() RelayChain[]   # The flavor(s) of Web3 hosted by this Servicer GetGeoZone() LocationIdentifier # The geo-location identifier this Servicer registered in GetOperatorPubKey() PublicKey   # OPTIONAL; The non-custodial pubKey operating this node }
+  GetStakeAmount() BigInt         # The amount of POKT in escrow (i.e. a security deposit) GetServiceURL() ServiceURL      # The API endpoint where the Web3 service is provided GetRelayChains() RelayChain[]   # The flavor(s) of Web3 hosted by this Servicer GetGeoZone() LocationIdentifier # The physical geo-location identifier this Servicer registered in GetOperatorPubKey() PublicKey   # OPTIONAL; The non-custodial pubKey operating this node }
 ```